 Can you be denied car insurance because of your credit score?

-Bad credit history could be detrimental regarding the premium you will pay for coverage.
+Bad credit history could be detrimental to the premium you will pay for coverage.
 But it should not prevent you from obtaining auto insurance coverage in the first place, Friedlander says.

 Does getting an insurance quote impact your credit score?

-Requesting an auto insurance quote is not the same as applying for a new loan or credit card, which could negatively affect your credit score/rating.
+Requesting an auto insurance quote differs from applying for a new loan or credit card, which could negatively affect your credit score/rating.

 “When car insurance companies give you a quote, they perform what is known as a ‘soft pull,’ which is a type of inquiry that does not affect your credit score or credit rating,” Galstyan says.
 “These inquiries will appear on your personal credit reports, but that’s all.
 They are hidden from lenders and have no impact on your credit score.”